 Royal Enfield’s recently launched Bullet Classic in India was well appreciated, but this Bullet is different !!!

 Oberdan Bezzi one of world’s famous designers has come up with a new Royal Enfield Bullet 500 Enduro.
 The bike features an amalgamation of traditional looks and modern style.
 It can work as an everyday enduro motorcycle that offers good mileage and requires little maintenance.
 Thanks to very reliable its 500cc single-cylinder engine, which is a tried and tested lot in India as well.

 Grande Punto in India, Fiat India is all geared up to give Indian Automotive market a CNG versions of its cars during the April-June quarter of 2010.
 The speculation is on the Palio and the Grande Punto as the initially considering for CNG.

 Here is a glimpse of the track at which India is set to host its first F1 Grand Prix in 2011.

 The circuit will be situated at the Jaypee Greens Sports City.
 The track would be a short one – slightly under 5km (3.1 miles).

 The circuit is being built by JP Associates which is part of a large industrial multinational called the Jaypee Group.
 Its situated alongside the Yamuna Expressway, a new road being built to connect India’s capital New Delhi with the country’s biggest tourist destination, the Taj Mahal, in the city of Agra.

-This is to announce that the JK Tyres Junior Cup, 2009, will be held over 10 races, on the following days:
+This is to announce that the JK Tyres Junior Cup, 2009, will be held over 10 races, on

 28th November, 2009, 2 races